 Financial Instruments Recognition and Measurement - In January 2016, the FASB issued ASU No. 2016-01, "Financial Instruments Overall - Recognition and Measurement of Financial Assets and Liabilities" ("ASU No. 2016-01") to address certain aspects of recognition, measurement, presentation, and disclosure of financial instruments.
 Among the significant changes required by ASU No. 2016-01 is that equity investments will be measured at fair value with changes in fair value recognized in net income.
 ASU No. 2016-01 will be effective for Gartner on January 1, 2018.
-We have completed an initial evaluation of the impact of ASU No. 2016-01 and we do not expect it will have a material impact on our consolidated financial statements but may require additional disclosures.
+We have concluded that the adoption of ASU No. 2016-01 will not have a material impact on the Company's consolidated financial statements.

 Revenue Recognition - In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers" ("ASU No. 2014-09").
 ASU No. 2014-09 and related amendments require changes in revenue recognition policies as well as enhanced disclosures.
 ASU No. 2014-09 is intended to clarify the principles for recognizing revenue by removing inconsistencies and weaknesses in existing revenue recognition rules; provide a more robust framework for addressing revenue recognition issues; improve comparability of revenue recognition practices across entities, industries, jurisdictions and capital markets; and provide more useful information to users of financial statements through improved disclosures.
 The Company has completed an initial assessment of the impact of ASU No. 2014-09 on its existing revenue recognition policies and plans to adopt the rule on January 1, 2018 using the cumulative effect method of adoption.
 ASU No. 2014-09 also requires significantly expanded disclosures around the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers, which the Company is currently compiling.
-While the Company has not fully completed its assessment of the impact of ASU No. 2014-09, including completion of our review of the recently-acquired CEB's revenue recognition policies, based on the analysis completed to date, the Company does not currently anticipate that the new rule will have a material impact on its consolidated financial statements.
+While the Company has not fully completed its assessment of the impact of ASU No. 2014-09, primarily the completion of our review of the recently-acquired CEB's revenue recognition policies, based on the analysis completed to date, the Company does not currently anticipate that the new rule will have a material impact on its consolidated financial statements.